moonkie

 Why Are Sensory Activities Important for Babies?

-Babies have a natural curiosity to explore the world around them---and amazingly, you don't have to teach them this!
+Babies have a natural curiosity to explore the world around them, and amazingly, you don't have to teach them this!
 Sensory activities provide your baby with opportunities to engage their senses: sight, sound, smell, touch, and even taste.

 In other words, sensory activities help babies build an understanding of the physical world around them and how it works!
+Know what to expect your little one to focus on and when in 7 Things Every Parent Should Know About the Early Stages of Child Development.

-Types of Sensory Activities for Babies
+7 Types of Sensory Activities for Babies

 1. Tummy Time

-You can make tummy time more sensory by placing different textures and toys around your baby to encourage them to reach and explore.
 One of the easiest ways to do this is by laying your baby on a quilt with blocks of various fabric colors and textures.
 Placing a sensory toy or two nearby will give your baby something to move toward and grasp.

 2. Sensory Bins